raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 ## Device mode support

-Certain models of Raspberry Pi are capable of running in device mode: instead of being a USB host, the Pi can be connected to another computer and appear as a device.
+Certain models of Raspberry Pi are capable of running in device mode.
+Computers with USB ports normally run in host mode.
+In device mode, the Pi can instead be used as a mass storage device or network adaptor for another computer.

 ## Power